Background

 How does the mobile device receive the call for approval of the authentication attempt?

-After you enter your username and password from your computer's web browser, you will see a screen asking which of your enrolled methods you want to use for the second factor.
+After you enter your username and password from your computer's web browser, you will see a screen attempting to send you a Duo Push.
+If you are unable to receive a duo Push, select the "Other options" link to choose an alternative authentication method.

-Duo Push Pushes a login request to your phone (if you have Duo Mobile installed and activated on your iPhone, Android, or BlackBerry device).
+Duo Push Pushes a login request to your phone, if you have Duo Mobile installed and activated on your Apple iOS (iPhone/iPad) or Android.
 Just review the request and tap "Approve" to log in.

-Call Me The Duo service will call your phone and ask that you acknowledge the login attempt by pressing a key.
+Phone Call The Duo service will call your phone and ask that you acknowledge the login attempt by pressing a key.

 I used the Duo Push option and did not receive an alert on my device.